dedis/d-voting/docs/ballot_encoding.md

 ## Size of the ballot

-In order to maintain complete voter anonymity and untraceability of ballots throughout the form process, it is important that all encrypted ballots have the same size.
+In order to maintain complete voter anonymity and untraceability of ballots throughout the voting process, it is important that all encrypted ballots have the same size.
 To this aim, the form has an attribute called "BallotSize" which is the size that all ballots should have before they're encrypted.
 Smaller ballots should therefore be padded in order to reach this size.
 To denote the end of the ballot and the start of the padding,